 We’ve all been there – searching for an image that perfectly complements the content of a blog, newsletter or landing page and, after scrolling through pages of stock images, you ultimately opt to create the photo yourself.
 But once you have the photo, what do you do with it?

-Search engine optimization does not stop with the words on the web page – a well-rounded SEO strategy includes image optimization as well.
-In order to get the images on your website to perform well in “image” searches and contribute to your overall rankings, there are five steps to take before publishing your post to the world:
+Search engine optimization does not stop with the words on the web page – a well-rounded SEO strategy includes optimizing images as well.
+In order to get the images on your website to perform well in “image” searches and contribute to your overall rankings, there are five steps we call the optimizing images checklist that you should take before publishing your post to the world.

 With 1.8 billion photos being uploaded onto the Internet every second, it’s hard to consider how yours might stand out.
 One of the best ways to make your image perform well is seemingly simple: find or create an image that aligns with the optimized content of the page it corresponds with.